section-engineering-education/engineering-education/how-to-validate-emails-in-flutter/index.md

 For more details on the project, feel free to Reachout @ [this GitHub repository](https://github.com/jonikano/).

 ### Conclusion
 Email validator is one of the best ways to confirm emails in  Flutter.
-It helps to reduce the invalid emails that users may use to sign up and also help one to easily maintain the available emails.
-I recommend any programmer to use this any flutter application due to its' compatibility with all levels of flutter application be it flutter web application, flutter mobile application, or any other application.
+It helps to reduce the invalid emails that users may use to sign up and help one easily maintain the available emails.

+I recommend any programmer to use any flutter application due to its' compatibility with all levels of flutter application, be it flutter web application, flutter mobile application, or any other application.

 ### References:
 - https://pub.dev/documentation/email_validator/latest/
 - https://pub.dev/documentation/email_validator/latest/
-Enjoy Coding !!!
+Enjoy Coding.